For showtimes, click here.

 3. It was also the final collaboration with a friend.

-Bette Davis and cinematographer Ernest Haller worked together in 1932’s The Rich Are Always With Us.
+Bette Davis and cinematographer Ernest Haller first worked together in 1932’s The Rich Are Always With Us.
 “Ernest Haller had always been my favorite cameraman.
 I never told him what to do, but I put my trust in him to do what he knew how to do, to make me look my best,” said Davis.
 “Haller was a genius.
 He was such a doll.”
 Together, they worked on fifteen films, with the last one being Dead Ringer in 1964.
 Haller was instrumental in developing the trick shots necessary in the film to make Bette appear next to herself (as he also did in A Stolen Life).

 4. Lawford enjoyed working with her.

 “Much to my chagrin, she was very pleasant,” Peter Lawford said.
-“I expected the untamable shrew, and she was nice, elderly lady who smiled at most everybody.”
+“I expected the untamable shrew, and she was a nice, elderly lady who smiled at most everybody.”
 He also added: “Bette’s a good kisser.”